sebinsua/dotcom/posts/type-safe-tensors.md

 The implementation is quite complex, employing several advanced TypeScript techniques.
 In order to make it more accessible and easier to understand, I’ve attempted to simplify and explain the implementation with clarifying comments below.

-Finally, I show how this approach allows us to easily create type-safe versions of functions like `zip`.
+Finally, I show how this approach allows us to easily create type-safe versions of functions like `zip` and `matmul`.

 ### Exact dimensions